 Moreover, those investments require, among other things, an analysis of a wide variety of factors, including subjective assessments and assumptions.
 It is possible that the Group may overestimate the potential of those investments, when making investments decisions or may base its decision on inaccurate information or assumptions that turn out to be incorrect.
 For example, the Group may overestimate the attractiveness of a property or its location, or the demand for such premises, in which case it may be difficult to find suitable tenants that are willing to enter into favourable leases.
 The Group may also underestimate the likelihood that a newly acquired real estate asset will require substantial renovation, capital repairs or an environmental action.
-Such errors may only become apparent at a later stage and force the Group to recognise fair value losses on its statement of financial position and income statement.
+Such potential issues may only become apparent at a later stage and force the Group to recognise fair value losses on its financial statements.